Seattle Bucket List - 50 Things You Must Do In The Emerald City

 50. Olympic National Park

-Olympic National Park is the image you probably have in mind when you think of the Pacific Northwest - temperate rainforests dripping in moss, snow-capped peaks and driftwood strewn beaches.
+Olympic National Park is the image you probably have in mind when you think of the Pacific Northwest; temperate rainforests dripping in moss, snow-capped peaks and driftwood strewn beaches.
 You can easily visit this UNESCO World Heritage site from Seattle as a day trip by taking the ferry to Bainbridge Island (you will need to rent a vehicle).
-You might not be able to see the whole park in one day so if you have time try to spend two or three nights in this area.
-You can see this Olympic Peninsula Driving Itinerary to find out where the best stops are and what you should see and do.
+Find out where the best stops are on the Olympic Peninsula & Washington coastline along with what to see and do.